 Moore County, where Lynchburg is located is still a dry county despite Jack Daniel’s having their distillery there.
 Lynchburg is a quant American town and the Jack Daniel’s Distillery has tours detailing the company’s fascinating history.

 The Grand Ole Opry is a weekly American country music stage concert in Nashville.
 Founded in 1925 as a one-hour radio "barn dance" on WSM, it is now the longest-running radio broadcast in US history.
 We highly recommend getting tickets to this event during your Nashville stay.

 You can’t visit Memphis and not go to Graceland, the home of Elvis Presley.
 Tours are available every day and include a guided tour of his house and the large museum across the road.
 Please allow at least half a day for visiting Graceland.
 Tickets are available through RouteTrip USA.

 All per person prices (pp) shown on this website are based on two adults sharing.
 Where hotel ratings are shown, these are US ratings, half stars are rounded up to the next full star.
-RouteTrip USA and RouteTrip are registered trademarks of RouteTrip USA Ltd. *T&Cs Apply. **Subject to availability. ***On request, subject to availability and refundable deposit required.
+RouteTrip USA and RouteTrip are registered trademarks of RouteTrip USA Ltd. *T&Cs Apply. **On most full packages subject to availability. ***On request, subject to availability and refundable deposit required.
 Client monies for flight inclusive bookings taken on or after 1st April 2021 are protected by a trust scheme provided by Protected Trust Services, any bookings before this date remain protected under our ATOL license and insurances.